IRNAS/irnas-guidelines-docs/tools/pre-commit/README.md

 The following section describes some of the hooks we are using which might require more knowledge from the developers.

-### General `pre-commit` tips
+### General `prek` tips

 #### Global file exclude

-If you have some folders in your repository, which you don't want `pre-commit` to check you can add `exclude` key to the top level of `.pre-commit-config.yaml` to filter them out, for example:
+If you have some folders in your repository, which you don't want `prek` to check you can add `exclude` key to the top level of `.prek-config.yaml` to filter them out, for example:

 ```yaml
 exclude: some/specific/dir/to/ignore